Welcome to the Gao Research Group at Caltech!

 August, Wei joined California Institute of Technology as an assistant professor of Medical Engineering in EAS Division.

-March, Wei was selected as an ACS Nano Junior Fellow and participated in first ACS Nano Kavli Futures Symposium.
+April, Wei was selected as an ACS Nano Junior Fellow and participated in first ACS Nano Kavli Futures Symposium.
+Link

 Dec 14th, Wei's wearable biosensor work was chosen by ACS as part of TOP Research of 2016: "Wearable sensors were ‘the’ fashion accessories of 2016".
 Link